Pack Lunch for You and the Kids in Half the Time with These Meal-Prep Tips

-I overheard a mom at the playground tell friends how she'd prepped weekly lunches for the whole family for the first time.
-She remarked how nice it was to have prepared lunches ready to send with her child to preschool and for she and her husband to take to work.
+I overheard a mom at the playground tell friends how she'd prepped weekly lunches for the whole family for the first time-and how nice it was to have prepared lunches ready to send with her child to school and to take to work.
 I couldn't agree more!
-Starting the week off with prepared meals makes it so much easier to eat healthy all week—not to mention avoiding more morning chaos getting ready.
+Starting the week off with prepared meals makes it so much easier to eat healthy all week-not to mention avoiding more morning chaos getting ready.

-Other parents in the group said meal-prep would never work at their house because of picky eaters.
+But I've met parents who say meal-prep would never work at their house because of picky eaters.
 I've got quite the "selective" eaters of my own, so I get the challenges.
 Meal-prep is still an option if you deconstruct or break down ingredients in the recipe to create a simpler, more kid-friendly version.
-You don't need to prepare two separate meals, because becoming a short-order cook will leave you with no time—just look at the ingredients a little differently.
+You don't need to prepare two separate meals, because becoming a short-order cook will leave you with no time-just look at the ingredients a little differently.

 Here's how I pack my girls' Cobb salad bento lunches while making mason jar Cobb salads for my husband and me.
 The deconstructed version is one my girls eat time and again.
 It's the same ingredients (with occasional substitutions made) served two different ways, prepped and packed at the same time.
 Everyone has lean protein, veggies and fruit.
 Packing healthy lunches doesn't get much easier than that!